- What is Ripple?

 Founded in 2012, XRP is a digital asset created to drive innovation across the financial payments space.
 It is the native token on the XRP Ledger (XRPL) - a distributed, open-source, permissionless blockchain maintained by a network of peer-to-peer servers (known as unique nodes).

-XRP functions as a mechanism of exchange between two different currencies or networks, and can be sent directly without the need for an intermediary.
-This makes it a convenient tool for bridging two currencies in a matter of seconds, not days.
-This saves time and simplifies the process of international transactions.
+XRP functions as a mechanism of exchange between two different currencies or networks and can be sent directly without the need for an intermediary.
+Think of it as being able to send cash directly to someone overseas without the need for a bank or payment processor to handle the transaction.
+The peer-to-peer nature of XRP makes it a convenient tool for bridging two currencies in a matter of seconds, not days.
+This saves time and money and simplifies the process of international transactions.
 Banks in various countries have also adopted XRP for routine hawala transfers.

 Recommended reading: 6 Types of Altcoins & Their Uses